duckwilly/cesop/docs/business_rules.md

 Payer/payee location is determined via identifiers (Art.
 243c):
 - Use IBAN or another identifier that unambiguously identifies location.
 - If no identifier, use the BIC (or equivalent) of the PSP acting for payer/payee.
+  - Project behavior: payee country is derived from account identifiers first (IBAN/OBAN/BIC/Other) and falls back to the payee PSP BIC only when no account identifier is available.

 ## Threshold and aggregation (Art.
 243b(2))
 Record keeping/reporting applies when, in a calendar quarter: